open5e/open5e/source/monsters/monsters_a-z/ToB/white-ape.rst

 two claw attacks against each enemy within 5 feet of it.
 Melee attacks against the white ape are made with advantage from the end of that turn until the start of the white ape’s next turn.

-..
-Sidebar:: Hey!
-Stuff is missing!
-   :class: missing

-   The sidebards in Tome of Beasts are not Open Game Content, so we can't include the details in arcane wasting disease here.

-   Feel free to make up your own very serious disease with the same name!